mv805/weather-app/README.md

 # Javascript Weather API application

 An app leveraging a weather API for quick access to local weather.
-Built with Javascript and CSS
+Built with Javascript and CSS and utilizing webpack for dependency management.
 ### Screenshot

 ![](/screenshot.PNG)